NathanHarrington/dotfiles/time-wasters.md

 The goal here is to stop all time wasters at the network level.
 Specific focus includes tablets - anything with a handheld modality needs extra restrictions.

-Make a logging into the router a significant speed bump.
+Make logging into the router a significant speed bump.
 Store the router password backwards, with spaces between the portions and with gaps with descriptions in between to make it hard to cut and paste.
 Make it hard to disable.
 Make sure you never store it in web browser password manager.

 Use OpenDNS filtering dns servers:
 Primary: 208.67.222.123